unyt-org/datex-specification/013_endpoints.md

 Individuals and institutions can verify with a trusted authority to get a custom name (alias) linked to a particular endpoint.
 Each individual or institution can get exactly one alias.
-A endpoint cannot be referenced by multiple aliases.
+An endpoint cannot be referenced by multiple aliases.
 The references are stored in the blockchain and signed by the referenced endpoint and the trusted authority.